DhruvRaghav/DhruvRaghav/README.md

-Hi, I'm Dhruv Raghav
+## Dhruv Raghav

-🎓 Master’s in Applied Data Science – Indiana University
+🎓Master’s in Applied Data Science – Indiana University
 💼 Data Scientist | Machine Learning Engineer | Generative AI Enthusiast
 📍 Based in Indianapolis, IN • 🌐 [Portfolio Website](https://dhruvraghav287.wixsite.com/dhruvraghav)

 ---

-## 🚀 About Me
+## About Me

 I’m a data scientist with over 6 years of experience across geospatial intelligence, healthcare analytics, and applied machine learning.
 I thrive at the intersection of data and decision-making, passionate about building scalable AI solutions that solve real-world problems.